Getting to know your flow

 Back to Basics

-- Every woman is born with two ovaries that holds approximately 1-2 million eggs, but by puberty only 300,000 eggs remain.
-Of these, only 500 will be released during a woman’s reproductive lifetime (one egg per cycle)!
+You are born with two ovaries that holds approximately 1-2 million eggs, but by puberty only 300,000 eggs remain.
+Of these, only 500 will be released during a your reproductive lifetime (one egg per cycle)!

 - During the menstrual cycle, reproductive hormones such as estrogen and progesterone make your eggs mature.
 When they’ve matured, the eggs are released into your uterus (ovulation) as the lining of the uterus (the endometrium) thickens to prepare itself for pregnancy, or when the fertilized egg attaches itself to the walls of the uterus.